Sacramento Home Winemakers – Winemaker of the Year Selection Criteria

 - Candidates for this award must be members of SHW, Inc. in good standing who are not the owners, winemakers or employees of licensed commercial winemaking concerns, except as set forth below.

-- If entering the WoY competition as a team (two or more winemakers who have made the wines together) the team must enter all three qualifying competitions with the same team members.
+- If entering the WoY competition as a team (two or more winemakers who have made the wines together) the team must enter all three qualifying competitions with the same team members and same team name.
 Every member of the team must be SHW members.

 - Candidates must certify that the wines they submit for competition are 100% homemade wines created by the candidate without any hands-on assistance from a commercial winemaking concern as described above.
 However, consultation with commercial winemakers and educators is encouraged by the club.

 - Candidates must compete in a minimum of three (3) recognized wine competitions during the Award Year.
-Regardless of the number of competitions entered, the results of only three competitions may be entered in the Winemaker of the Year competition.
+Regardless of the number of competitions entered, the results of only three competitions may be entered in the WoY competition.
 The same wines do not need to be entered in each competition.

-- Among the competitions entered for 2022, the two required competitions are the SHW Jubilee and the Orange County Fair Home Wine Competition.
+- Among the competitions entered for 2023, the two required competitions are the SHW Jubilee and the California State Fair Home Wine Competition.

-- The “Award Year” extends from competitions entered January 2022 through November 2022.
-Entries must be received by November 30, 2022.
+- The “Award Year” extends from competitions entered January 2023 through November 2023.
+WoY entries must be received by November 30, 2023.

 - A competition is considered to have been in the Award Year if the actual judging is conducted and medals awarded during the Award Year.